 Let’s say you want to create a web or a mobile app.
 You spend a few weeks working on your project and, after a while, everything starts falling into place and looking really well-put together.
 Soon, you’re ready to show your work to the world.

-However, right before the official launch, you begin to wonder if everything is as as great as you think it is.
+However, right before the official launch, you begin to wonder whether everything is as great as you think it is.
 So, with this in mind, you decide to do a final check of your design.

 Your website or app design should reflect your business idea and concept.
 It should be able to engage your potential clients/consumers and actually make them want to stick around.
 In fact, it should function so perfectly that they’ll think there’s no better app or website for them to use.